Dogika/Neuro-Grid/README.md

                     return True
             return False

+        #  Randomly select an input from 1 to 0
         def RANDOM(self):
             return random.random()

+        # Make an input depending on how extinct their food is
         def ECO_NICHE(self):
             try:
                 return (p.grid_size/5) / len(species_list[self.enemy_index].creature_list)
             except ZeroDivisionError:
                 return 0

+        # If their last moves are the same as their direction
         def LAST_MOVE_NORTH(self):
             return 1 if self.orientation[self.last_dir] == "NORTH" else 0